Save Mauritius’ Wildlife

 Get the t-shirt

-Other options to help save Mauritius’ endemic wildlife are to adopt an animal for a year through The Mauritian Wildlife Foundation (MWF), which costs just £18 plus postage https://www.mauritian-wildlife.org/adoptananimal.
-The six species available for adoption are the endangered endemic Mauritius Fody and Olive White-eye, and the Pink Pigeon, Echo Parakeet and Ornate Day gecko, as well as the Aldabra Giant Tortoise.
+Other options to help save Mauritius’ endemic wildlife are to adopt an animal for a year, through The Mauritian Wildlife Foundation (MWF).
+Which costs just £18 plus postage (Find out more).
+The six species available for adoption are the endangered endemic Mauritius Fody and Olive White-eye, as well as the the Pink Pigeon, Echo Parakeet and Ornate Day gecko, as well as the Aldabra Giant Tortoise.

-One of our esteemed partners, Patrick Mavros, designs beautiful jewellery to reflect the natural world of Mauritius.
-They are donating 10% of the proceeds of their new ‘Forged by the Ocean’ bangle, to the Mauritian Wildlife Foundation (MWF).
-You can buy it here https://www.patrickmavros.com/pages/forged-by-the-ocean.
+One of our esteemed partners, Patrick Mavros, designs beautiful jewelry to reflect the natural world of Mauritius.
+They are donating 10% of their earnings of ‘Forged by the Ocean’ bangle, to the Mauritian Wildlife Foundation (MWF).

 Or, you could donate to The Mauritian Wildlife Foundation (MWF)’s Wakashio Fund directly at, https://www.mauritian-wildlife.org/donate